Generating a Mnemonic

 A low Shannon's entropy value could suggest that your dice are biased or that there's a problem with how you're gathering entropy.
 To investigate further, examine the "Stats for Nerds" section to check the distribution of your rolls and look for any abnormalities.

-After entering dice rolls, random words, or captured entropy through the camera, you can manually add custom entropy by editing some of the words.
+After sufficient entropy is given, you can manually add custom entropy by editing some of the words.
+Simply touch or navigate to the word you want to change and replace it.
 Edited words will be highlighted, and the final word will automatically update to ensure a valid checksum.
 However, proceed with caution, modifying words can negatively impact the natural entropy previously captured.

 For dice rolls, Krux keeps track of every roll you enter and displays the cumulative string of outcomes after each roll.